 Org.
-Unit Expenditures Revenue or Bonds Tax Levy DEP ARTMENT OF HEALTH AND HUMAN SERVICES 8000 18.
-Amend Org.
-Unit No. 8000 - Department of Health and Human Services, to deny the outsourcing of the Community Support Program (CSP) and the related abolishment of 45.0 FTE positions as of April 1, 2014 as follows: 8000 \$1,714,474 \$1,025,443 \$689,031 As of March 1, 2014, BHCS will outsource the caseload currently covered by BHCS's Community Support Program (CSP) - Downtown and Southside locations and have all 337 cases assumed by community providers through a competitively bid purchase of service contract.
-The initiative will produce tax levy savings of \$689,031 with no decrease in services.
-This overall savings includes \$1,187,126 for the purchase of community slots.
+Unit Expenditures Revenue or Bonds Tax Levy purchase of community slots.
 45.0 FTE will be abolished April 1, 2014.
 This amendment would increase tax levy by \$689,031.
-(1A012) (Vote: 9-0) 19.
+(1A012) (Vote: 9-0) 22.
 Amend Org.
 Unit No. 8000 - Department of Health and Human Services as follows: 8000 \$0 \$0 \$0 In partnership with the Housing Division, BHCS plans to offer a new housing pilot program specifically aimed at AODA clients.
 The program is expected to provide a safe living environment coupled with Targeted Case Management (TCM) services for approximately 50 individuals who are in the early stages of recovery from a substance use disorder.
 The \$100,000 cost of this program is funded through An appropriation of \$100,000 is provided to the Aids Resource Center of Wisconsin for in reductions to the HIV prevention and opiate overdose services for the AIDS Resource Center of Wisconsin.
 This amendment has a \$0 tax levy impact.
-(1A014) (Vote: 6-3) (Noes: Schmitt, Lipscomb, Bowen) LAND SALES 1933 20.
+(1A014) (Vote: 6-3) (Noes: Schmitt, Lipscomb, Bowen) LANE SALES 1933 23.
 Amend Org.
 Unit No. 1933 - Land Sales as follows: 1933 \$0 \$0 \$0 Land Sales: Accounts for the sale of County land approved by the County Board.
+As

+Land Sales: Accounts for the sale of County land approved by the County Board.
 As in previous years, \$400,000 is budgeted in The Department of Administrative Services - Economic Development Division to cover their operating expenditures.
 This represents the first \$400,000 of unallocated land sales and has been historically realized through the sale of foreclosed properties and other miscellaneous land.

 The 2014 operating budget includes no revenues in the Land Sales non-departmental revenue account based on past practice.
-However, per 2009 Adopted

-Resolution 11-53, the County is expecting revenue in 2014 from the sale to UWM Innovation Park LLC (UWM) of 88.9 acres of land in the Northeast Quadrant of the County Grounds for the development of a new College of Engineering and Applied Science Campus, known as Innovation Park.
+However, per 2009 Adopted Resolution 11-53, the County is expecting revenue in 2014 from the sale to UWM Innovation Park LLC (UWM) of 88.9 acres of land in the Northeast Quadrant of the County Grounds for the development of a new College of Engineering and Applied Science Campus, known as Innovation Park.
 The payment schedule included in Resolution 11-53 requires UWM to pay the County \$5,000,000 in February of 2014, and requires UWM to remit to the County 75 percent of the value of any real property sale on the land until the remaining balance of \$3,550,000 is paid off.
 The Economic Development Director indicates that UWM is likely to complete the sale of one of its parcels to a developer who will construct a hotel on the site, and that the County's 75 percent share of this sale will total approximately \$680,000.
 Therefore, an estimated total \$5,680,000 in land sales revenue is expected to be realized from this particular transaction in 2014; \$5,000,000 from the adopted payment schedule for the original sale of the land and \$680,000 from the sale related to the hotel development.